adrian-dip/quora-scraper/readme.md

 ### get_views=False

 Due to Quora's anti-scraping measures, we have to go through hoops to get the viewcount.
-This makes the program unstable, which is why when get_views=True, we use the multiprocessing module to timeout the script as it has a 6% failure rate.
-This means much slower scraping as the script runs for 240 seconds per page before ending the execution.
-When get_views=False, the program is much faster as it starts with a new question a couple of seconds after it finishes scraping the previous page.
+This makes the program unstable, which is why when get_views=True, we use the multiprocessing module to time out the script because it has a 6% failure rate.
+This means much slower scraping as the script always runs for 240 seconds per page before ending the execution.
+When get_views=False, the program is much faster because it starts with a new question a couple of seconds after it finishes scraping the previous page.

 Consider leaving this argument as False or running several scripts at the same time if you really need the views.